mechcarbide/mechcarbide/content/posts/road-milling-teeth-and-picks-everything-you-need-to-know.md

 **2. Match Teeth to Your Machine**

-The size and power of your cold planer matter.
+Road milling teeth basically come in two sizes: Φ20mm and Φ22mm, which are classified by the shank diameter.
+This makes it easier for operators to replace the picks.
+Besides, the size and power of the machine matter.

 **Smaller machines:** shallower cuts, smaller tips, better cutting efficiency.